Find food that fits your pet’s needs

 Find a dog food that fits your pet’s needs

 Find a cat food that fits your pet’s needs

 You know the biological differences between male and female cats, but you may wonder if one sex is better than the other when it comes to picking a new feline friend to join your family.
-Exploring the contrasts between strutting toms and purring moms may help you choose a cat that better fits your lifestyle and personality.
+Exploring the contrasts between strutting toms and purring queens may help you choose a cat that better fits your lifestyle and personality.
 So, should you get a male or a female cat?
 Let's first explore the difference between male and female cats before you can properly answer that question.

 Which Sex Is Better Behaved?

 Behavioral differences between male and female cats are most obvious in pets that are not neutered or spayed, since the behavioral differences usually are related to the cat's hormones.
 For example, male cats may become more aggressive, spray urine and try to escape the house when they are in their sexually mature stage.
 However, female cats in heat can become more affectionate and tend to rub against almost everything.
 They can also become more vocal.
 Although the majority of intact (non-neutered or spayed) cats have very distinctive behaviors, there is no consensus that all cats of either sex act a certain way.
 Some female cats spray while in heat, while some male cats have been known to be more affectionate.
 Most adoption centers strongly encourage pet parents to spay and neuter their cats.
 Kittens are definitely cute but you should discuss if spaying or neutering is right for your pet before you end up with a new litter of kittens.